1-03: Mathematical Operations

 5.3 More power and roots

-This style will work for all powers and roots:
+This method will work for all powers and roots:

 rm(list=ls()); # clean out the environment